Aviemore Header v2

 Aviemore generates enough electricity each year for about 107,000 average New Zealand homes.

-The Aviemore generators are the largest in New Zealand.
-The rotors are nearly 8 metres in diameter and weigh 210 tonnes.
+The Aviemore generators are dimensionally the largest in New Zealand.
+The rotors are nearly eight metres in diameter and weigh 210 tonnes.

-The dam itself is made in two parts: an earth dam and a concrete dam.
-It is the biggest dam of this type in New Zealand, and is the second largest concrete dam – the largest being the Clyde dam.
+The dam itself has two parts: an earth dam and a concrete dam.
+It is the biggest dam of this type in New Zealand, and is the second-largest concrete dam – the largest being the Clyde Dam.

 Building Aviemore

-The first concrete for the dam was placed in August 1964 – the largest single pour of concrete took three days.
+The first concrete for the dam was poured in August 1964, with the largest single pour taking three days.
 Two shifts of more than 40 men toiled to raise the dam from foundation level to an impressive height of 58 metres.

-Aviemore dam has the largest penstocks in New Zealand – an impressive 7 metres in diameter.
-(A penstock is the pipe that carries the water into the power station.)
+Aviemore dam has the largest penstocks in New Zealand – an impressive seven metres in diameter.
+(A penstock is a pipe that carries water into a power station.)

 Key dates